dotnet/AspNetCore.Docs/aspnet/identity/overview/features-api/best-practices-for-deploying-passwords-and-other-sensitive-data-to-aspnet-and-azure.md

 The ASP.NET runtime merges the contents of the external file with the markup in &lt;appSettings&gt; element.
 The runtime ignores the file attribute if the specified file cannot be found.

-> **Security Warning:** Do not add your *secrets .config*file to your project or check it into source control.
+> [!WARNING] Security - Do not add your *secrets .config*file to your project or check it into source control.
 By default, Visual Studio sets the `Build Action` to `Content`, which means the file is deployed.
 For more information see [Why don't all of the files in my project folder get deployed?](https://msdn.microsoft.com/en-us/library/ee942158(v=vs.110).aspx#can_i_exclude_specific_files_or_folders_from_deployment) Although you can use any extension for the *secrets .config*file, it's best to keep it *.config*, as config files are not served by IIS.
 Notice also that the *AppSettingsSecrets.config* file is two directory levels up from the *web.config*file, so it's completely out of the solution directory.
 By moving the file out of the solution directory, &quot;git add \*&quot; won't add it to your repository.

 <a id="con"></a>